 Last week we had some panic time at work.
 Trust me, it wasn’t fun.
-Few of our oneindia.in channels started being shown as “infected”.
-If you are a Firefox user you would be shown an warning which said the site was infected with Malware and the reasons too were shown.
+Few of our Oneindia.in channels started being shown as “infected”.
+If you are a Firefox user you would be shown a warning which said the site was infected with Malware and the reasons too were shown.

 Google and Stopbadware work “together” to maintain a list of infected sites.
 This list is used by Firefox to warn its users from getting infected.
 In Firefox 3.x visit Tools->Options->Security Tab, you will see a checkbox option,